• Skip to main content

 Steps and directions for baking Crinkle Cookies.

-In a large mixing bowl, sift the flour and cocoa powder together, then whisk in the baking powder and salt until combined.
+Step 1 & 2: In a large mixing bowl, sift the flour and cocoa powder together, then whisk in the baking powder and salt until combined.

-In the bowl of a stand mixer fitted with the paddle attachment, or a hand mixer, beat the butter until smooth.
+Step 3: In the bowl of a stand mixer fitted with the paddle attachment, or a hand mixer, beat the butter until smooth.
 Mix in the brown sugar and granulated sugar for 1 to 2 minutes or until well combined.

-Mix in egg, egg yolk, vanilla extract, and red food coloring, making sure to stop and scrape down the sides of the bowl as needed.
+Step 4: Mix in egg, egg yolk, vanilla extract, and red food coloring, making sure to stop and scrape down the sides of the bowl as needed.

 Directions for making cookies.

-Mix in the dry ingredients until just combined.
+Step 5: Mix in the dry ingredients until just combined.

-Using a 2 Tablespoon cookie scoop, scoop the cookie dough onto the prepared baking sheets.
+Step 6: Using a 2 Tablespoon cookie scoop, scoop the cookie dough onto the prepared baking sheets.

-Roll each cookie dough ball into the granulated sugar and then generously roll it into the powdered sugar.
+Step 7: Roll each cookie dough ball into the granulated sugar and then generously roll it into the powdered sugar.
 Using the granulated sugar first helps the powdered sugar stick better.

-Place the cookies 2 inches apart on the cookie sheet after you add sugar.
+Step 8: Place the cookies 2 inches apart on the cookie sheet after you add sugar.

-Crinkle Cookie FAQ’s
+Red Velvet Crinkle Cookie FAQs

 Do I need to chill the batter before baking?